What are the IPv4 and IPv6 loopback addresses?

 IPv6 is a newer version with a much larger IP address space.
 Each address is 16 bytes long, so a total of 2^128 are possible addresses with the IPv6 address scheme.

 What are the loopback addresses for IPv4 and IPv6?

 An operating system has a loopback interface named “lo”.
 This is a software interface that does not have any associated network hardware.
 The loopback addresses are mapped to the “lo” interface.

 - For IPv4, the loopback address is

 - For IPv6, the loopback address is

 How to check the loopback address and associated domain names?

 In an operating system, there are commands and utilities to list the IP addresses.
 In this tutorial, we are using Linux operating system to demonstrate the example.
 There is a command (

-ifconfig) in Linux, you can use along with the option “-a”, to display the interfaces.
-From there you can see a “lo” interface.
+ifconfig) in Linux, which you can use along with the option “-a”, to display the interfaces.
+In the output, you can see a “lo” interface.